riddhee23/logistic-regression-cat-classifier/README.md

 # logistic-regression-cat-classifier
-A cat classifier using logistic regression
+A cat classifier using logistic regression.
+No machine learning library was used.
+Matplotlib pyplot was used for plotting curves and numpy was used for matrix calculations.